Maumagnaguagno/MindFreak/README.md

 The main of this project is just an example of the API, you can run all modes in sequence if you like.

 ### ToDo's
-- Generate Ruby and C code with non-blank tape
+- Generate C code with non-blank tape
 - Step-by-step/interactive mode, breakpoint
 - Add examples